 - Flu and respiratory ailments

-Quantifying the Benefits of Humidifiers and Home Heating
+Quantifying the Benefits of Humidifiers & Home Heating

-Iceberg’s One Hour Heating & Air Conditioning supplies only the best humidifiers because you deserve the best when it comes to health and home heating.
+Iceberg Heating & Cooling supplies only top quality humidifiers because you deserve the best when it comes to health and home heating.

 Can I use hard water to fill my humidifier?